Nicolercc/Budgetting-Full-Stack-App/README.md

-# Budgetting-Full-Stack-App
+# PennyWise-Full-Stack-App

 ### Description:

-> Budgtr is an application where people can log their financial transactions.
+> PennyWise is an application where people can log their financial transactions.
 This project brings together various skills in JavaScript, website development, React, servers, and RESTful routes.

 ---